Dear UD Community,

 Accommodations for high-risk individuals:

-Daily health monitoring: All members of the University community are encouraged to monitor their health condition every day by evaluating whether they have COVID-19 symptoms, such as those recognized by the CDC:
+Daily health monitoring: Daily health monitoring: All members of the University community are encouraged to monitor their health condition every day by evaluating whether they have COVID-19 symptoms, such as those recognized by the CDC:

 The University will provide no-touch thermometers in dormitories and in the Student Health Center.
-The University requests that all students bring a personal thermometer with them to campus.

 Hand-washing: All members of the UD community are encouraged to wash their hands under running water whenever possible for at least 20 seconds.